-We are in the perfect position as assistants to understand what those limitations are.
-We work very closely with our manager and should already be helping them with the work that takes most of their time.
+We are in the perfect position as assistants to understand those limitations.
+We work very closely with our managers and should already be helping them with the work that takes most of their time.

-For example, we will know if a big problem for them is their organisational skills, or that they are not good at delegating.
-We will more than likely have first-hand knowledge of this and already be aiding them with their needs, so managing up for us has to be more than just helping with their limitations.
+For example, we will know if a big problem for them is their organisational skills or they are not good at delegating.
+We will likely have first-hand knowledge of this and already be aiding them with their needs, so managing up for us has to be more than just helping with their limitations.

-We have to take on the tasks that they don’t want to do or can’t do, and we have to make that our speciality, taking on such responsibilities will only help our career and enable us to learn more in the long run.
+We have to take on the tasks they don’t want to or can’t do, and we have to make that our speciality.
+Taking on such responsibilities will only help our careers and enable us to learn more in the long run.

 For example, your Executive doesn’t like filing (to be fair, who does)?
-If we take that job on, we have access to relevant documents that we should read to gain a greater understanding of what is happening in the business.
-Another example, if your boss doesn’t like dealing with difficult members of staff, act as a go-between so that you can enhance your people skills.
+If we take that job on, we have access to relevant documents that we should read to understand better what is happening in the business.
+Another example is if your boss doesn’t like dealing with difficult staff members, act as a go-between so that you can enhance your people skills.

-Again, if you ever manage teams, this training will come in handy.
-You are increasing your skills while managing your bosses limitations.
+Again, if you ever manage teams, this training will be helpful.
+You are increasing your skills while managing your boss’s limitations.

-As an Assistant, we are in a fortunate position in that quite often we get to tell our boss what to do.
-We say when they have to be in meetings when they can take their lunch, what they have to read, which emails they have to answer first.
+As an Assistant, we are in a fortunate position in that we often get to tell our boss what to do.
+So, for example, when they have to be in meetings, they can take their lunch, what they have to read, and which emails they must answer first.

 We can be honest; we don’t have to be ‘yes men/women’.

-We can be a breath of fresh air, we can be asked our opinion and give advice, and most importantly, we can be trusted.
-All of this leads to respect, which is so necessary for an assistant to progress in the workplace.
+We can be a breath of fresh air, be asked our opinion and give advice, and most importantly, be trusted.
+This leads to respect, which is necessary for an assistant to progress in the workplace.

-The relationship with your manager is a two-way street; we should not be reliant on them always to know what is required to make the relationship work.
-We should take control of the relationship by understanding their style, how they like to communicate, and when best to approach them.
+The relationship with your manager is a two-way street; we should not rely on them always to know what is required to make the relationship work.
+Instead, we should control the relationship by understanding their style, how they like to communicate, and when best to approach them.

 We are already managing their time effectively, but managing up will mean that we get what we want out of the time we spend with them as much as they do.